The Rural Crafts Centre:

 - Demonstration forge

-See the Picture Gallery for more photos
+See the Rural Crafts Centre Gallery (Flickr) for more photos

 You can find blacksmiths in the UK with The National Directory of Blacksmiths